apigear-io/apigear-docs/content/en/tutorials/calculator.md

 A calculator allows you to enter numbers and calculate a new value based on different operations.
 Our calculator will support `add`, `subtract`, `multiply` and `divide` operations as well as a `clear` action.
 The calculator always has a total value to show the current calculated value.

 A typical frontend would show a field to display the current total value and a grid of numbers from 0 to 9 as well as a grid for the operations `+`, `-`, `*`, `/` and the `clear` action.

+<alert>In addition to the explanation below we also created some real modules for different languages and example applications.
+Please check out our [demos over at github](https://github.com/apigear-io/objectapi-demos/tree/master/calc) </alert>

 ## Defining an API Module